TheoFEM-TUM/FLOW-OTTER/README.md

 ## Quick start

-After setting up and loading the desired virtual environment, go to a directory where you would like to set up `Flow-Otter`.
+After setting up and activating the desired virtual environment, go to a directory where you would like to set up `Flow-Otter`.
 Initialize [PerQueue](https://gitlab.com/asm-dtu/perqueue) with
 ```
 pq init